 Part II: Each of the following asks you to construct a deductive argument with only two premises and a conclusion, which has the characteristics specified.
 Be sure to put the argument in its argumentative form, and then clearly explain why each proposition is either true or false and why the argument itself is either valid or invalid.
-The previous facts should help make this more concrete.
+Use the facts from Part I to make your answers more concrete.
 These arguments may require a little more thought.